Lipen/discrete-math-course/typst/hw3.typ

 + Design a 2-bit comparator for inputs $x, y in {0,1,2,3}$ with three binary outputs: $gt, eq, lt$.
 + Verify on test inputs: $(3,2)$, $(2,2)$, $(1,3)$.
-+ Explain cascading for 4-bit comparator.
++ Explain _cascading_ for 4-bit comparator.
+  #footnote[
+    _Cascading_ means connecting multiple smaller comparators to build larger ones, using the outputs of one stage as inputs to the next.
+  ]

 #block(sticky: true)[*Part (e): 2-bit Multiplier*]